From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 Conclusion

-Domain-Driven Design offers a structured way to build scalable and maintainable applications by focusing on domain logic, while ensuring the separation of responsibilities.
+Domain-Driven Design offers a structured way to build scalable and maintainable applications by focusing on domain logic, while ensuring separation of concerns.

-- La Layered Architecture provides a clear structure but can be rigid.
+- Layered Architecture provides a clear structure but can be rigid.

 - Hexagonal Architecture offers better decoupling and flexibility.